Saudi Arabia rejects 'threats' after Trump comments on missing journalist

 The Saudi government has denied and condemned the allegations that it killed Khashoggi.

+Late Sunday, a slew of Arab countries and organizations came out in support of Saudi Arabia, condemning what they called false accusations and reports.
+These included Egypt, Yemen, Jordan, Oman, United Arab Emirates, the Palestinian Authority, Kuwait, the Cooperation Council for the Arab States of the Gulf and Arab League.

-In the clip CBS released ahead of Sunday's broadcast, Trump said his son-in-law Jared Kushner spoke with the crown prince, who repeatedly denied having anything to do with Khashoggi's disappearance.
+In the clip CBS released ahead of Sunday's broadcast, Trump said his son-in-law Jared Kushner had spoken with the crown prince, who repeatedly denied having anything to do with Khashoggi's disappearance.

 "They deny it.
 They deny it every way you can imagine.
 In the not too distant future I think we'll know an answer," the president said.